How Many Civil War Generals Were There

 Generals of the Civil War either won or lost battles due to their competence as commanders or their incompetence.

-Some less impressive generals during the Civil War are remembered simply for being as equally terrible as Lee and Jackson were great.
+Some less impressive generals during the Civil War are remembered simply for being as equally terrible as Robert E. Lee and Stonewall Jackson were great.

 Union General Ambrose Burnside is one example of incompetence and ineptitude that was nothing more than a burden to his subordinates and his men.